Quality Control (album)

-Quality Control is the second studio album by American hip hop group Jurassic 5.
-It was released on June 6, 2000 by Interscope Records.
+Quality Control is the second studio album by American alternative hip hop group Jurassic 5.
+It was released on June 6, 2000, by Interscope Records.

 Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, Quality Control received an average score of 77 based on 17 reviews, indicating "generally favorable reviews".

 In 2015, it was included in Paste's list of "10 Hip-Hop Albums for People Who Don't Like Hip-Hop".